by Samuel K. Darling, Bellevue Divorce Lawyer

-This article explains what to do if the other party is not following the parenting plan in your Washington divorce or family law matter.
+This article explains what to do if your ex is not following the parenting plan in your Washington divorce or family law matter.
 The appropriate remedy is almost always a motion for contempt.
 In fact, contempt is the most common remedy for violation of almost any family law order, such as a child support order, restraining order, or order to pay spousal maintenance.

 This article has three sections.
 The first is on calling the police and how they can help (or not).
 The second is on contempt, including how to file your own motion.
 The third is on “clarification”, a request that usually accompanies a motion for contempt.

 Table of Contents

 3) Clarification in the Alternative

 There are criminal law corollaries for wrongfully withholding the children, called custodial interference of the first degree and second degree.
 You can try calling the police and asking for help if your situation qualifies.
 Unfortunately the police and prosecutors rarely apply these criminal laws, even if you ask.
 They have more pressing matters and assume your family law case is a better forum.

 As mentioned above, a motion for contempt is the most common remedy for almost any violation of a family law order.
 As such, the remainder of this article addresses contempt in that general context.

 1. Elements of Contempt.
 The following factors must be present for the court to find contempt:

 - An order.
 There must be an order.
 An oral order can be sufficient.